webdevpuneet/webdevpuneet/README.md

 - 👋 Hi, I’m @webdevpuneet
 - 👀 I’m interested in freelance jobs and full-time remote jobs
 - 🌱 I’m currently learning REACT
-- 📫 You can reach me via email - contact@webdevpuneet.com
+- 📫 You can reach me via website - webdevpuneet.com

 <!---
 webdevpuneet/webdevpuneet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.